KennethErrico/JAVA/README.md

 Taken with Prof. Kristen Sparrow at NECC

 CALCULATOR

-This calculator program is written in JAVA that utilizes the graphic user interface along with performing a long list of operations.
+This calculator program is written in JAVA and calls utilities to create a graphic user interface along with performing a long list of operations.
 In order to program with a gui I imported several utilities like swing and awt event.
 I also extended WindowAdapter which is how I created my sixteen button frame.
 These buttons are tied to various methods that perform the required mathematical operations.
-The main is very clean with a simple call to create the object so that each method can be reused for other projects with similar calculations being performed.
+The main is very clean with a simple call to create the object so that each method can be reused for other projects that have similar calculations being performed.